Database Explorer UI Specification

 3. Settings

-can be modified in Tools -> Options -> IDE Configuration - Server and
+The user can set several global database options which can be modified in Tools -> Options -> IDE Configuration - Server and External Tool Settings -> Database Explorer property sheet.

 3.1 Global Options